talorlik/ldap-2fa-on-k8s/application_infra/SILENT_MODE_EXPLANATION.md

 ## How SILENT_MODE is Set

-The `assume-github-role.sh` script automatically detects when it's running in a non-interactive environment (like Terraform external data sources or GitHub Actions) and enables `SILENT_MODE` to suppress all output.
+The `scripts/assume-github-role.sh` script automatically detects when it's running in a non-interactive environment (like Terraform external data sources or GitHub Actions) and enables `SILENT_MODE` to suppress all output.